Spectra’s 10-Step Fulfillment Process

 Some shipping carriers have limitations on the size and weight of shipments.
 Fulfillment services sending out high-volume, palletized orders typically use a freight carrier because the cost is much lower.

 Shipments going outside the country must be handled by an international carrier.
 International shipping is more expensive in comparison to domestic shipments.
 Domestic carriers include USPS, UPS, and FedEx.
-For international needs, DHL is typically used.

 Shipping orders that are fragile should be sent via a carrier that has reputable fragile handling.
 Fragile handling will slow down the shipping process, but it protects the product from damage.
 Shipments containing age-restricted contents (such as wine, tobacco, medication, etc.) require additional handling during shipment to ensure it is accepted/signed by an adult once it arrives at its destination.
 Fragile or perishable contents will require special handling to prevent damage.

 Some business customers may need something shipped quicker than others.
 When this occurs, a carrier must be chosen that will get your product to its destination as quickly as possible.
 Many business customers are more than willing to pay the extra cost of fast shipping.
-Carriers used for speedy shipping include USPS and FedEx with overnight or express service.
+Carriers used for speedy shipping include UPS and FedEx with overnight or express service.

 Overview of Shipping Carriers